Colonnette: Khmer archaeology and dating

-This method of datation through identification of styles alone has been criticized and is insufficient if not corroborated by other elements.
+This method of dating through identification of styles alone has been criticized and is insufficient if not corroborated by other elements.
 According to Philip Stern, what matters is not the number of parts examined, but the number of convergent details observed.

 Khmer heritage

 Colonettes and pilasters found in Buddhist stupas still echo the religious architecture of north-west India as one of the rare elements of classical Khmer architecture that have survived in contemporary Khmer architecture found also in Thailand especially in the period of Ayutthaya.
 In 2016, there was still concerned that colonnettes remaining on site in Cambodia, after having been pillaged massively in the 1980s, where still being threatened as they remain on the red-list of Cambodian antiquities at risk set up by the International Council of Museums.
 Khmer colonnettes have become a marker of Khmer identity, and are now used by revivalists for the decoration of secular buildings, such as government headquarters like the Ministry for Land Management inaugurated in 2021.